mxw/mxawng/src/collections/_poems/underground.md

 heart and wing-beat intertwined
 in metabolic revelry.

-captive, you might wish to wait,
+captivated, you may wish to wait,
 watching while the wavering air
 encircles you, tiptoeing toward
 that brilliant view; or consecrate